jeffreykegler/old_kollos/notes/misc/strand.md

 The six pairs of
 "nucleotide rules" that we will need for `rule-X` are
 ```
-    1: X-L ::= b1L            X-R ::= b1R A B C
+    1: X-L ::=                X-R ::= A B C
-    2: X-L ::= A-L b2L        X-R ::= b2R A-R B C
+    2: X-L ::= A-L            X-R ::= A-R B C
-    3: X-L ::= A b3L          X-R ::= b3R B C
+    3: X-L ::= A              X-R ::= B C
-    4: X-L ::= A B-L b4L      X-R ::= b4R B-R C
+    4: X-L ::= A B-L          X-R ::= B-R C
-    5: X-L ::= A B b5L        X-R ::= b5R C
+    5: X-L ::= A B            X-R ::= C
-    6: X-L ::= A B C-L b6L    X-R ::= b6R C-R
+    6: X-L ::= A B C-L        X-R ::= C-R
 ```
-The pairs are numbered 1 to 6, the same number which is used in the example to uniquely identify the nucleobase symbols.
 `rule-X` is called the "base rule" of these nucleotides.
 Each numbered pair of nucleotide contains a forward and a reverse nucleotide.
-The forward nucleotide is so-called because its nucleobase is on its right, so that it can to be combined with its partner in the "forward" direction of the parse.
+The forward nucleotide (shown as the left one in the pairs above) is so-called because it is intended to be rejoined to a nucleotide to its right, which is the direction in which the parse proceeds and which therefore can be called the "forward" direction.
+The reverse nucleotide is intended to be rejoined with a forward nucleotide, which will be
-The reverse nucleotide has its nucleobase on its left, and it can be combined with another nucleotide looking backward, in a direction that is the reverse of the direction that the parse is proceeding in.
+"behind" it in the direction of parse, or in the "reverse" of the direction in which the parse proceeds.

 Pairs 1, 3 and 5 are
 "inter-nucleotides" --